 Kila B. Baldwin has a wide range of legal experience, having worked with a worldwide law firm, the Philadelphia Office of the District Attorney and the U.S. Securities and Exchange Commission.
-She has been involved in a number of Kline & Specter's most high-profile cases, most recently as lead counsel in a trial that resulted in a $57.1 million verdict against Johnson & Johnson.
-(Read article)
+She has been involved in a number of Kline & Specter's most high-profile cases, most recently as lead counsel in trials that resulted in verdicts of $41 million and $57.1 million against Johnson & Johnson.

 Baldwin, a partner at Kline & Specter, has been selected from 2011-2018 as a Pennsylvania Super Lawyer — Rising Star and for 2014-2019 as a New Jersey Super Lawyer -- Rising Star, designating her as among the top 2.5 percent of attorneys in the two states who are 40 or younger.
 She also was selected for the 2017, 2018 and 2019 editions of the peer-review publication Best Lawyers in America.